YoussefElgharieb/createTabs/README.md

 Tabs are created as follows:

-Where for each object inside a circle in a layer of circles ,of diameter equal to the needed tab, placed concidentaly where the tabs are need; is trimmed.
+Where for each object inside a circle in a layer of circles ,of diameter equal to the needed tab, placed coincidentally where the tabs are need; is trimmed.
 This task was highly time consuming for some files have hundreds of tabs.
 Thus, I have wrote this routine to automate this task.